 These are just a few of the conditions that can be helped with the right sleep positions that are easily achievable with an adjustable bed.
 For instance, people with herniated discs or degenerative disc disease may find relief by elevating their

-which opens up the joints and relieves pain.
+which opens up the joints and helps to relieve back pain.

 Why Adjustable Beds for Back Pain?